Apress/firewalls-dont-stop-dragons/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+## Errata

+As I find errors or stale information in the book, I will update the [errata document](errata.md).
+See this reference for updates.
+If you find an error or information that needs updating, please contact me at **feedback @ wawaseemedia.com**.

 ## Web Links from Book

 If you have the paperback version of the book, you can use this document to click on the web links.
 The links are in order by chapter.
 Futhermore, I will try to keep these links up to date (links inevitably change).
-If you find any errors, **please** let me know: feedback @ wawaseemedia.com.
+If you find any errors, **please** let me know: **feedback @ wawaseemedia.com**.
 I'm also maintaining this list on my website [here](https://firewallsdontstopdragons.com/book-links-v3/).

 [Book Links](BookLinks_v3.md)